dev-lavan/notes/README.md

 # notes

-A new Flutter project.
+A Flutter and Firebase based project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+Creating a minor notes application to learn CRUD operation based on flutter and firebase

 A few resources to get you started if this is your first Flutter project: